 Designed for executive-level working professionals, the Doctor of Business Administration at University of Maryland Global Campus emphasizes management theory and strategic thinking, organizational leadership and change, research and innovation, and sustainability in the global business environment.
 Through applied research and analysis of real-world management issues, you'll gain sophisticated knowledge for the executive level of management.

 Our cohort structure promotes close, interactive partnerships among students, faculty, and staff and a supportive network for lifelong learning.
-You'll also benefit from exposure to national and global perspectives and experiences with geographically diverse classmates and faculty.
+You'll also benefit from exposure to national and global perspectives and collaboration with geographically diverse classmates and faculty.

 These requirements are for students who enroll in the 2021–2022 academic year.
 For prior year academic requirements, visit our catalog archive.